jeff-hykin/tamu_csce_635_labs/lab1/instructions/week3.md

     1. fearful
         - involve the face expressions
     2. startled
+        - no facial expression required
-        - have an intensity parameter, higher intensity causes a stronger reaction
+        - have an intensity parameter for the rviz movement, higher intensity causes a stronger reaction

 - follow the behavioral schema again with the following characteristics
     - Have survivor buddy return to its original pose after time time of no sound stimulus